mikeyduece/nettube/README.md

 #netTube
+###A Social networking app for movie and television lovers.

-For or clone the repo.
+Fork or clone the repo.

 >Install the packages
   `npm install`